File Todos

 ### YYYY-MM-DD - Session Title

-**By:** OpenCode / Developer Name
+**By:** Agent name / Developer Name

 **Actions:**- Specific changes made (include file:line references)- Commands executed- Tests run- Results of investigation